Utkarsh-Nanda/argonne_datastates/README.md

 Ephemeral vs Persistent Memory - It has a custom script to benchmark Datastates under two different memory allocation.

-Ephemeral vs Persitent, Same Key vs Diff Key, Datastates vs RocksDB - It builds upon the work done in "Ephemeral vs Persistent Memory" to include RocksDB custom benchmarking script as well as updated custom script for Datastates for randomised keys and updates.
+Datastates vs RocksDB Exact implementation  - It builds upon the work done in "Ephemeral vs Persistent Memory" to include RocksDB custom benchmarking script as well as updated custom script for Datastates for randomised keys and updates.
+The implementation includes the same functions being called by YCSB to generate the key, the value, serialization and deserialization.